Understanding Laryngitis

 Laryngitis occurs when overuse, irritation, or infection causes your voice box or vocal cords to become inflamed.
+Laryngitis is an inflammation of the voice box (larynx), leading to a hoarse or weak voice.
+Inflammation in the upper airway, particularly the larynx, can lead to symptoms like hoarseness and airway obstruction.

 Laryngitis may be acute (short-term), less than three weeks in duration, or chronic (long-term) and last for over three weeks.
 There are over three million cases per year in the US.

-How do I know I have Laryngitis?
+How do I know I have Laryngitis Symptoms?

-Symptoms which may occur include:
+Symptoms that may occur include:

 • A sore throat,